Akashkarmokar/NGINX-Tutorial/README.md

-**NGINX TUTORIAL**

-Reason of being used NGINX:
+# NGINX

+This repo help you to demistifying how you can setup your Backend Infrastructure to scale up your backend services using built-in features of NGINX.

+**FEATURES**
+***
+* Reverse Proxy
 * Load Balancing
-* HTTP CACHING
+* HTTP Caching
-* Reverse PROXY
-* CACHING

-Repository Details:

-Every branch is splited to describe each features of NGINX here.

-Branch Details :
+****
+**BRANCH STRATEGY**

+Each branch here are for each feature.

+1 .
+Main:
-This branch represent, how you can setup NGINX with docker and docker compose file
+    Here we can see the code of how you can setup NGINX with docker and docker compose.

+2 .
+Load Balance:
+    Here we can see the code of how you can setup NGINX for Load Balance